 There are also many apartments, B&Bs, and budget properties.
 Although the latter are usually not in the center of the Old Town, they aren’t necessarily that far afield.
 The good Ibis Budget Hotel at the Brugge Centrum Station, where I’ve stayed, is an easy 10-15 walk to Market Square.

-The Amsterdam to Bruges Train
+The Amsterdam to Bruges and Brussels to Bruges Trains

 The Amsterdam to Bruges train is a 3 1/2 hour trip.
 The fare is approximately $59 – $85 depending on class of service.
 If you’re in Brussels the train ride is only a bit over an hour and costs considerably less – approximately $11 – 16 per person.